Alfred Duvaucel

-In December 1817, Duvaucel left France for British India and arrived in Calcutta in May 1818, where he met Pierre-Médard Diard.
+Early life and voyages

+Duvaucel was born in Bièvres just outside Paris to nobleman Louis Philippe Alexandre Du Vaucel, Marquis de Castelnau (1749–1794) and Anne Marie Sophie Coquet du Trazail (1764–1849).
+His father was a revenue collector for the king and was guillotined during the French Revolution in 1794.
+Two years later his mother married Georges Cuvier who adopted her children Alfred, Thélème (1788–1809), Antoinette Sophie Laure (1789–1867) and Martial (1794–1871), and instilled an interest in natural history in them.
+He was the youngest and he was closest to his sister Sophie, with Alfred and Martial dying young.
+Three of the children of Cuvier died in infancy.
+Duvaucel served briefly in military service in 1813, posted to Antwerp in 1814 as aide-de-camp to General Lazare Carnot, and resigned from it.
+In 1817 he was appointed as a naturalist to the King (Naturaliste du Roi).
+In December 1817, Duvaucel left Le Havre, France aboard the Seine under Captain Houssard for British India and arrived in Calcutta in May 1818, where he met Pierre-Médard Diard.
 Together, they moved to Chandernagore, then a trading post of the French East India Company, and started collecting animals and plants for the Paris Museum of Natural History.
+In their letters Diard and Duvaucel note the difficulties in employing Indians for work due to the restrictions of the caste system.
+The finally managed to get their cook to hunt, the gatekeeper to care for the garden, and for the server to catch fish for them.
 They employed hunters who supplied them daily with live and dead specimens, which they described, drew and classified.
 They also received objects from local rajahs and went hunting themselves.
 In the garden of their compound, they cultivated local plants and kept water birds in a basin.
 In June 1818, they sent their first consignment to Paris, containing a skeleton of a Ganges river dolphin, a head of a "Tibetan ox", various species of little-known birds, some mineral samples and a drawing of a tapir from Sumatra that they had studied in Hastings' menagerie.
 Later consignments included a live Cashmere goat, crested pheasants and various birds.